Herman Maximilien de Burlet

 Herman Maximilien de Burlet (Rotterdam, 6 November 1883 – Königswinter, 23 April 1958), was a Dutch anatomist, embryologist, physiologist and pathologist.

-On 19 February 1947, De Burlet was lost his job due his membership in the NSB.
+On 19 February 1947, De Burlet lost his job due his membership in the NSB.
 He had already been arrested in April 1945, but was released pending trial.
 In November 1949, he was sentenced to four years in prison in absentia.